Jun 25 2010

 Not enough xylophones.

-I wanted to give the van more presence, more weight visually (and, coincidentally enough, literally).
-So I’m building Keyboard 4 from the same raw aluminum (3-inch by half-inch 6106 T6 aluminum – at right) and monkeyed-together hardware contained in Keyboards 1, 2 and 3 … Continue reading
+I wanted to give the van more presence, approved more weight visually (and, doctor coincidentally enough, viagra 40mg literally).
+So I’m building Keyboard 4 from the same raw aluminum (3-inch by half-inch 6106 T6 aluminum – at right) and monkeyed-together hardware contained in Keyboards 1, 2 and 3 … Continue reading Rinse, repeat – building Keyboard 4→

-Ladies and gentlemen – because I don’t have a “xylophone problem,” and I can really stop any time I want – I’m building a little whole-note, bi-directional keyboard in C for the hood of the van.
+Ladies and gentlemen – because I don’t have a “xylophone problem, more about ” and I can really stop any time I want – I’m building a little whole-note, click bi-directional keyboard in C for the hood of the van.

 Meanwhile, I got a little overzealous while tuning one of the F keys tonight.
 I was deepening gouges in the bottom that I had made earlier with the cutting blade mounted on the circular saw, and dug right through …